 Home for the night!
 On weekends this campsite could be very popular.
 We backpacking on a Wednesday to Thursday and only saw a few day hikers, and then didn’t see anyone else for a total of 8 miles.
 Had the place to ourselves!
 There’s plenty of shade and trees to set up a hammock.
 Remember that no fires are allowed in GSENM.

 For dinner, I tested out a new brand of dehydrated meal from Peak Refuel.
-You can buy them on Amazon for $13/meal or from their website.
+You can buy them on Amazon.
 I ate this beef pasta then granola for breakfast and I thought both were pretty good.
 To be honest, all of the dehydrated meals (Mountain House & Backpackers Pantry) pretty much taste the same to me.

 Distance: 8.2 miles